gebeer/FieldtypeImageReference/README.md

 6. Optional: in 'Details' Tab of the field choose the page you created in step 2
 7. Optional: click Save button
 9. Optional: click Save button again
-10. Optional: upload images to a folder inside site/templates
+10. Optional: upload images to a folder inside site/templates/ or site/assets/
 11. Optional: choose to use that folder as image source
 12. Optional: choose whether you want to include child pages of page from step 2 to supply images
 13. Optional: choose whether you want to include images from the page being edited